-He is not remembered on Radcliffe on Trent Memorial or on Holme Pierrepont Memorial.
+He is not commemorated on Radcliffe on Trent Memorial or on Holme Pierrepont Memorial.

 Age eight, at school living with father Henry 49, a blacksmith, mother Mary Ann, 43, and seven siblings: sisters Ellen 19 (no occupation), Emma 13, Alice 6, both at school and Ethel 4, brothers Frederick 17, a blacksmith’s apprentice, Thomas 15, employed as a farm labourer and Albert 10, at school.
-The family were living at Holme Lane, Holme Pierrepont.
+The family was living on Holme Lane, Holme Pierrepont.

-Edward Wheatley’s occupation was motor driver, domestic servant.
-He was either in service at or visiting the home of George Vere Monckton–Arundell, 8th Viscount Galway (1882-1943), Serlby Hall, Bawtry, Nottinghamshire.
+His occupation in the census was given as motor driver, domestic servant and address was Serlby Hall, Bawtry, Nottinghamshire, the home of George Vere Monckton–Arundell, 8th Viscount Galway (1882-1943),.
 The house had 45 rooms.